ogshk12/instagram-py-1/README.rst

 | liked this tool , I decided to give it a **LTS**.
 Still there exists some old versions of instagram-py all-over github but
 | **this is the official repo**.
 You can also use **different versions** of **instagram-py** through **pip**.

+| **Why is this slow ?**: I know instagram-py can be really slow , Some similar projects like
+| https://github.com/thelinuxchoice/instashell uses instagram-py's algorithm with multi-thread to really fast up the attack
+| but this is a very bad idea!
+Don't believe me , use that attack to crack a fake account with a password list , enter the
+| real password in the password word list at the **14th** , Now use **10** or **18** or **5** threads , The chances are
+| the attack will skip the real password( **most of the time** )( The explanation is big , open issue to know more ).
+| Instagram-Py is carefully designed to brute-force instagram so the slowness is on purpose , instagram-py will have
+| multi-threading soon!

 |
 | **Important Note**: You need to understand that **brute force** attacks are not always successful ( or mostly unsuccessful )